bionetslab/grn-benchmark/src/magic/README.md

 <a id="magic_visualization"></a>
 ## General Implementation: magic_visualization

-This script can be used to obtain the visualizations used in the paper by Hsiao, T.-H. et al. for any dataset.
+This script can be used to obtain the visualizations used in the paper by Hsiao, T.-H. et al.[5] for any dataset.

 magic_visualization can be run with default parameters as well as user-defined parameters: